salmanetamo/challenge-4-infection-spread/instructions.md

 - Determine if an infected person dies.
 - Determine if a healthy person becomes sick given another person as a parameter.

-**Step 3 - Preparing for R0:**
-Each Person should keep track of how many people they've made sick.
-Add a new attribute to the class, and let's call it infection_count.

-In your method for infection, make sure that the sick person's infection_count is increased.

 The simulation
 --------------